 Citizenship by investment is a legal and accessible means of getting a second passport.

-Countries like Turkey and Dominica offer this pathway, and some have processing times of as little as two months.
+Countries such as Turkey and Dominica offer this pathway, and some processing times are shorter than others.

 Italy, Ireland, and Portugal offer citizenship by descent for those with European ancestry seeking an additional passport.